UKHomeOffice/callisto-timecard-restapi/docs/features/eahw-1249-annual-target-hours.md

 - partition key - `TimeEntry.tenantId`-`TimeEntry.ownerId`

 ### Event
-Based on the guideance in the [event publication (schema & trigger points)](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/event-publishing-and-consuming.md) blueprint the following are suggested -
+Based on the guidance in the [event publication (schema & trigger points)](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/event-publishing-and-consuming.md) blueprint the following are suggested -

 - events to capture - create, update & delete
 - use ResourceReference as `resource.content` for a delete event